- When is my payment due?

-First, at SFL each guide is paired with a single visually- or mobility-impaired skier for the entire six-day event.
-This week-long pairing is necessary to form the bond of trust and communication clarity that are so important to a visually- or mobility-impaired skier skiing safely and enjoyably during the week.
+Next, at SFL each guide is paired with a single visually or mobility impaired skier for the entire six day event.
+This week long pairing is necessary to form the bond of trust and communication clarity that are so important to a visually or mobility impaired skier skiing safely and enjoyably during the week.
 This means that you will need to be able to commit to guiding all six days of the event.
-You will need to be able to meet your skier at breakfast each day, or shortly after, and be available until mid to late afternoon.
-You will also be invited to participate in the late afternoon and evening activities and programs that are an integral part of the SFL experience.
+You will need to be able to meet your skier at breakfast or the ski area each morning, and be available until mid to late afternoon.

 Next, as a guide who is new to SFL you will need to participate in the guide training program on Saturday evening and Sunday at the start of the week.
 Even if you are a very experienced guide we require that you attend these training sessions for reasons of legal liability.

-Last, at SFL every attendee, able-bodied or disabled, pays the expenses of their participation in the week.
-For local guides, the three available options are:
+Last, at SFL every attendee, able bodied or disabled, pays the expenses of their participation in the week.

 If none of these options fits your schedule or wishes, please consider applying as a Worker-Bee for the week instead of as a guide.